-Vector smart watch startup acquired by Fitbit, as wearable giant expands its team
+Fitbit acquires the Vector smart watch startup, as the wearable giant continues its roll-up

 ‘Uber for logistics’ startup Lalamove raises $30M to expand beyond 100 cities in Asia

 Well this is a relatively fast exit.
-In March last year a brand new smart watch brand appeared hoping to offer something different.
-Combining the incredible engineering talent in Central Europe’s Romania, with the the business smarts of London and former executives from Citizen watches, the Vector startup carved out a very credible slot in the ‘affordable luxury’ smart watch sector.
+In March last year a brand new smart watch brand appeared, hoping to offer something different.
+Combining the incredible engineering talent in Central Europe’s Romania, with the business smarts of London and former executives from Citizen watches, the Vector startup carved out a very credible slot in the ‘affordable luxury’ smart watch sector.

-Only year later, Vector has been acquired for an undisclosed price by global wearable giant Fitbit.
-Founder and CTO Andrei Pitis confirmed that the company was acquired for its software platform and design team.
-This does not, therefor, signal a move into the luxury smart watch sector by Fitbit.
+Only a year later, Vector has been acquired for an undisclosed price by global wearable giant Fitbit.
+Founder and CTO Andrei Pitis confirmed to TechCrunch that the company was acquired for its software platform and design team.
+This does not, however, signal a move into the luxury smart watch sector by Fitbit.

+What is does confirm is that Fitbit is continuing it’s roll-up of talent associated with watches, wearables and fitness devices.
+In November Fitbit acquired a pioneer in the smart watch space, Pebble, with all its engineering talent being sucked into Fitbit.
+The same fate now awaits Vector, which raised only a small amount of cash, but turned heads with its clever hardware and software integration and design smarts.

 In a statement online the company says “we will start building other new and amazing products, features and experiences, incorporating our unique technology and knowhow with Fitbit’s experience and global community.”